 This definition constitutes a core structure that is quite straightforward, well-agreed upon, and that may easily be mapped onto most existing ontology representation languages.
-Step by step the definition can be extended by taking into account axioms, lexicons, and knowledge bases [53].
+Step by step the definition can be extended by taking into account axioms, lexicons, and knowledge bases [50].

-As an example, have a look at the top of Figure 1.
+As an example, have a look at the top of Figure 1.1.
 The set C of concepts is the set {Top, Project, Person, Researcher, Literal}, and the concept hierarchy \leq_C is indicated by the arrows with a bold head.
-The set R of relations is the set

-{works-in, researcher, cooperates-with, name}.
-The relation 'worksin' has (Person, Project) as signature, the relation 'name' has (Person, Literal) as signature.4 In this example, the hierarchy on the relations is flat, i.e., \leq_R is just the identity relation.
-For an example of a non-flat relation, have a look at Figure 2.
+The set R of relations is the set {works-in, researcher, cooperates-with, name}.
+The relation 'worksin' has (Person, Project) as signature, the relation 'name' has (Person, Literal) as signature.4 In this example, the hierarchy on the relations is flat, i. e., \leq_R is just the identity relation.
+For an example of a non-flat relation, have a look at Figure 1.2.
 The objects of the metadata level can be seen as instances of the ontology concepts.
 For example, 'URI-SWMining' is an instance of the concept 'Project', and thus by inheritance also of the concept 'Top'.
 Up to here, RDF Schema would be sufficient for formalizing the ontology.

 Often ontologies contain also logical axioms.
 By applying logical deduction, one can then infer new knowledge from the information which is stated implicitly.
-The axiom in Figure 1 states for instance that the 'cooperates-with' relation is symmetric.
+The axiom in Figure 1.1 states for instance that the 'cooperates-with' relation is symmetric.
 From it, one can logically infer that the person addressed by 'URI-AHO' is cooperating with the person addressed by 'URI-GST' (and not only the other way around).

 A priori, any knowledge representation mechanism5 can play the role of a Semantic Web language.
-Frame Logic (or F-Logic; [29]), for instance, provides a semantically founded knowledge representation based on the frame and slot metaphor.
+Frame Logic (or F-Logic; [27]), for instance, provides a semantically founded knowledge representation based on the frame and slot metaphor.
 Probably the most popular framework at the moment are Description Logics (DL).
 DLs are subsets of first order logic which aim at being as expressive as possible while still being decidable.
-The descrip-
+The description logic SHIQ provides the basis for the web language DAML+OIL.6 Its latest version is currently established by the W3C Web Ontology Working Group (WebOnt)7 under the name OWL.